Wedding industry in the United States

 The wedding industry in the United States is the providers of services and goods for weddings in the U.S., taken as a whole.
 Every year in the United States, there are approximately 2.5 million weddings.
-The United States wedding industry was estimated to be worth $53.4 billion as of 2013.
-The following provides a sociological overview of how the wedding industry functions in the United States, cultural and social elements of the event and how it has become the economic giant seen today.
-The article will also discuss elements of the wedding process that generate major revenue for many major corporations each year.
-This includes clothes, flowers, music and many other elements that are a part of the ceremony, reception, honeymoon, and bachelor and bachelorette parties.
+The United States wedding industry was estimated to be worth about $70.5 billion as of 2022.

+The wedding industry in the United States has cultural and social elements and has become an economic giant.
+Some elements of the wedding process generate major revenue for many major corporations each year.
+This includes clothes, flowers, music, and many other elements that are a part of the ceremony, reception, honeymoon, and bachelor and bachelorette parties.

 History

 The wedding industry is a modern phenomenon.
 The wedding industry changed and evolved into a capitalist industry that we know today between the 1920s to 1950s, and many American practices that are now considered traditional were developed during this time by advertisements and promotions from major retailers, jewelers, caterers, and many other companies.

 In the 1960s and 1970s brides started to deviate from the original wedding plan, and moved the wedding outside of the church.
 This developed the idea of the "destination wedding", and is still very popular today.